Systemik-Solutions/sia_site/Markdowns/5. Burrows Zeta/Burrows' Zeta.md

 Burrows’ Zeta is a method for using the frequencies of mid-range words for a classification exercise.
 We take a Text Set of Class A samples and a Text Set of Class B samples.
 Which words which are used regularly in Class A and rarely in Class B, and vice-versa?
 Each sample in the analysis is then given two scores, based on how many of the words in the two lists occur in it.
 A mystery sample which has many of the Class A words in its vocabulary and rather few of the Class B words can be assigned to Class A.

-An example of how you might use Burrows’ Zeta is…
+An example of how you might use Burrows’ Zeta is to solve an authorship problem.
+A new version of The Spanish Tragedy was published in 1602 with some added scenes.
+There is some evidence to connect them with Ben Jonson, but many commentators think they sound Shakespearean.
+We take a set of Shakespeare plays as Class A, and a set of Jonson plays as Class B, find the Class A words and the Class B words with the highest Zeta index scores, and see how many from each list are in the added scenes.
+How Shakespearean is the vocabulary of the added scenes, and alternatively how Jonsonian is it?

 ## Platform Process